 How shared endorsements work

-To ensure that your recommendations reach the people you care about, Google sometimes displays your reviews, recommendations and other relevant activity throughout its products and services.
-This sometimes includes shopping contexts, such as the Google Play music store and ads.
-Your profile name and photo may appear with the recommendation.
+Google sometimes displays your reviews, recommendations, and other relevant activity in its products and services.
+This may include shopping contexts, like Google Play, and ads.
+The profile name and profile photo of your account may appear with that activity.

-For example, if you search for "Italian restaurants", you might see an ad for a nearby restaurant along with your friend's favourable review.
-Or, in Google Play, you might see that another friend has +1'd a new song or album.
+For example, if you search for "Italian restaurants," you may see an ad for a nearby restaurant along with someone’s favorable review.
+Or, in Google Play, you may see that someone else has reviewed a new song or album.

 We call these shared endorsements.

-Here are some examples of shared endorsements.
-The example on the right shows a shared endorsement displayed in an ad:
+Here are a few examples of shared endorsements on Google.
+The "Summertime Spas" example shows a shared endorsement displayed in an ad:

-How to turn shared endorsements on ads on or off:
+How to turn shared endorsements in ads on or off:

-- To allow people to see your name and photo in shared endorsements appearing in ads, tick the box next to "Based upon my activity, Google may show my name and profile photo in shared endorsements that appear in ads".
-Then, click on the "Save" button to save your new setting.
+- To allow people to see your name, photo, and activity in shared endorsements in ads, check the box next to "Based upon my activity, Google may show my profile name, profile photo, and activity in shared endorsements in ads."

-- If you'd like to disable this setting, just untick the box and click "Save".
-Remember, unticking the box means that Google won't be able to share your recommendations with your friends in some cases where they might otherwise see and benefit from them.
+- If you'd like to turn this setting off, just uncheck the box.
+Remember, unchecking the box means that Google won't be able to share your recommendations in some cases where others might otherwise see and benefit from them.